Lipschitz regularity for Poisson equations involving measures supported on $C^{1,\operatorname{Dini}}$ interfaces: Preliminaries

-Existence, uniqueness, and Log-Lipschitz regularity of distributional solutions to~\eqref{eq:main} was established in~\cite{CSCS} using Green's functions.
+Existence, uniqueness, and Log-Lipschitz regularity of weak solutions to~\eqref{eq:main} was established in~\cite{CSCS} using Green's functions.
 We recall that, for $x$ and $y$ in $\Omega$ with $x \neq y$, the Green's function for the Laplacian in $\Omega$ has the form

 Here, $\Phi(x)$ is the fundamental solution of the Laplacian (with $\Delta \Phi=\delta_0)$ given by

 where we have written $\alpha_{n-1}:=H^{n-1}(\partial B_1)$, and $h^x$ is the harmonic extension of $\Phi(x - \cdot)|_{\partial \Omega}$ to $\Omega$.
 For completeness, we state here the result.